anoma/pa-tests/ARCHITECTURE.md

 4. `execute_tx` delegates to backend protocol adapter execution.
 5. Successful execution updates the commitment tree; tests assert roots and error paths.

 Setup can target local ephemeral deployments for integration testing or real deployed contracts for end-to-end testing.
+For the e2e env, proving submits jobs to a remote queue instead of running the prover locally.

 ## State and namespacing